 - Faster file decode for faster act loads and less hitching on slow machines.

 - The way tiles are handled are also improved, meaning less memory is consumed; in future tile lookups will be changed and various misc data D2 used will removed to improve tiles even more.
-This misc data is actually a lot of duplicated data or data that serves are nothing more than an additional layer of indirection.
+This misc data is actually a lot of duplicated data or data that serves as nothing more than an additional layer of indirection.

 - Better system-cursor toggling support in windowed mode, along with mouse capture support and various fixes to D2Win's buggy mouse bounding.